MauricioZapata00/220330-Rauls-Hardware-Store/README.md

 Hello!
 Checkout the full API documentation in this [Link](https://rauls-hardware-store.herokuapp.com/swagger-ui/index.html)

-A video of the implementation of combining the frontend and the backend will be soon.
+A video of the documentation and also an explanation of it can be found in this [LinkOfVideo](https://share.vidyard.com/watch/squJauSnUU4PiyicQXJo2v?)